License Tensions Could Cost IONQ More Than The SKYT Acquisition

 SKYT’s M3D origins and licensing reality

-Within that framework, a commercialization path that frames 3D monolithic integration primarily around a single internal use case—such as quantum computing—creates tension.
-Narrow application, delayed deployment, or effectively parking the technology inside a long-term internal research program would run counter to how Stanford structures and enforces its licenses, even if specific contractual terms are not publicly visible.
+Within that framework, a commercialization path that frames 3D monolithic integration primarily around a single internal use case, such as quantum computing, would create tension.
+Narrow application, delayed deployment, or effectively parking the technology inside a long term internal research program would run counter to how Stanford structures and enforces its licenses, even if specific contractual terms are not publicly visible.

 SKYT Fab 25 constraint